Sassafras albidum: Use by Native Americans

 Sassafras albidum was a well-used plant by Native Americans in what is now the Southeastern United States prior to the European colonization.
-The Choctaw word for sassafras is "Kvfi," and it was by them principally as a soup thickener.
-It was known as "Winauk" in Delaware and Virginia and is called "Pauame" by the Timuca.
+The Choctaw word for sassafras is "Kvfi," and it was used by them principally as a soup thickener.
+It was known as "Winauk" in Delaware and Virginia, and is called "Pauame" by the Timuca.

-Some Native American tribes used the leaves of sassafras to treat wounds by rubbing the leaves directly into a wound, and used different parts of the plant for many medicinal purposes such as treating acne, urinary disorders, and sicknesses that increased body temperature, such as high fevers.
+Some Native American peoples used the leaves of sassafras to treat wounds by rubbing the leaves directly into a wound, and used different parts of the plant for many medicinal purposes such as treating acne, urinary disorders, and fevers.
 They also used the bark as a dye, and as a flavoring.

 Sassafras wood was also used by Native Americans in the Southeastern United States as a fire-starter because of the flammability of its natural oils.

 In cooking, sassafras was used by some Native Americans to flavor bear fat, and to cure meats.
 Sassafras is still used today to cure meats.
 Use of filé powder by the Choctaw in the Southern United States in cooking is linked to the development of gumbo, a signature dish of Louisiana Creole cuisine.

 Modern culinary use and legislation

-Sassafras albidum is used primarily in the United States as the key ingredient in home brewed root beer and as a thickener and flavouring in traditional Louisiana Creole gumbo.
+Sassafras albidum is used primarily in the United States as the key ingredient in home-brewed root beer and as a thickener and flavouring in traditional Louisiana Creole gumbo.

 Filé powder, also called gumbo filé, for its use in making gumbo, is a spicy herb made from the dried and ground leaves of the sassafras tree.
 It was traditionally used by Native Americans in the Southern United States, and was adopted into Louisiana Creole cuisine.
 Use of filé powder by the Choctaw in the Southern United States in cooking is linked to the development of gumbo, the signature dish of Louisiana Creole cuisine that features ground sassafras leaves.
-The leaves and root bark can be pulverized to flavor soup and gravy, and meat, respectively.
+The leaves and root bark can be pulverized to flavor soup, gravy, and meat.

 Sassafras roots are used to make traditional root beer, although they were banned for commercially mass-produced foods and drugs by the U.S. Food and Drug Administration in 1960.
 Laboratory animals that were given oral doses of sassafras tea or sassafras oil that contained large doses of safrole developed permanent liver damage or various types of cancer.
 In humans, liver damage can take years to develop and it may not have obvious signs.
 Along with commercially available sarsaparilla, sassafras remains an ingredient in use among hobby or microbrew enthusiasts.
 While sassafras is no longer used in commercially produced root beer and is sometimes substituted with artificial flavors, natural extracts with the safrole distilled and removed are available.
 Most commercial root beers have replaced the sassafras extract with methyl salicylate, the ester found in wintergreen and black birch (Betula lenta) bark.

 Sassafras tea was also banned in the U.S. in 1977, but the ban was lifted with the passage of the Dietary Supplement Health and Education Act in 1994.